Here are answers to some questions you might have about Project LEA:

 There are three important USDOE requirements you must be aware of:

 - Service Obligation provision: Individuals that receive scholarship assistance from projects funded under IDEA are required to complete a Service Obligation.
 Participants must agree to work after graduation for a specified amount of time in the field of study for which they were supported (i.e., special education).
 If students drop out of the program or choose other employment, they will be required to pay back the funds they have received.
 Please see the Service Obligation page on our website for details.
 If you are accepted into Project LEA, you will sign a Pre-Scholarship agreement verifying your knowledge of, and agreement to, the terms and conditions of this requirement.
 Prior to your final acceptance, Project LEA staff will meet with you via conference call to ensure that you fully understand the Service Obligation requirements.

 - Before UT is allowed to award scholarship funds, we must ensure that you are a citizen or a permanent resident of the United States (e.g., we would need to see a Driver’s License or some other acceptable form of identification)

-A: We will be recruiting in spring and summer 2014 and 2015 for additional cohorts to begin the LEA program of study in F 2014 (Cycle B), 2015 (Cycle C) and in summer and fall 2015 for our final cohort which will begin the program of study in Sp 2017 (Cycle D).
+A: We will be recruiting in summer and fall 2016 for our final cohort which will begin the program of study in Sp 2017 (Cycle D).